NUMERICAL METHODS & CFD - 2021/2

 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to provide students with the opportunity to demonstrate understanding of the basic numerical methods as well as the ability to select appropriate methods and obtain numerical solutions to engineering problems.
+The assessment strategy is designed to provide students with the opportunity to demonstrate understanding of the basic numerical and CFD methods as well as the ability to select appropriate methods and obtain numerical solutions to engineering problems.
 The CFD coursework assignment tests the students’ ability to obtain a solution to a flow problem using a computer-based tool and their awareness of the possible sources of error in the solution.
-The numerical methods coursework assignment tests the students’ ability to select an appropriate numerical method for an engineering problem and their ability to implement this solution method.
-The final examination assesses the students' theoretical knowledge of numerical methods and CFD, as well as their ability to solve simple problems.
+The numerical methods final examination assesses the students' theoretical knowledge of numerical methods, as well as their ability to implement these methods to solve simple partial differential equations as they often occur in engineering.

 Thus, the summative assessment for this module consists of: